 Consider driving around and looking at lights.
 A child may not know such displays exist or how they are constructed.
-The colors, patterns and lights — it’s all pretty awesome!
+The colors, patterns, and lights — it’s all pretty impressive!
 But a teen has learned that it’s just a bunch of colored lights on houses.
 That’s it.
 I remember my thoughts as a teenager.
 “Why?
 Why would we drive around in the cold and look at the same thing over and over?”
 I groused.
-I know exactly where my teens got that sulking expression and crossed arms.
+I know precisely where my teens got that sulking expression and crossed arms.

 In the meantime, let them know what activities your family is going to do, what your expectations of them are, and then require that they show up.
 I write the dates on the calendar, so they will know ahead of time to request time off from work.

 I’ve found it best just to be very frank with them:

 We’re going to get a tree on __________ (date), then we’re going to decorate it on _______ (date) and we’re going to be watching our favorite Christmas movie on ______ (date).
 We’ll look at Christmas lights on Christmas Eve, and we’re going to have a family game of Settlers of Catan on Christmas day.
 I expect you to be present on all those days and Christmas day.
 We will be keeping our phones turned off as much as possible during those times.

 You can’t force them to have fun.
 Often, teens will enjoy it, but they may not want you to know.
 It’s vital to include the teenagers, even if they throw a little fit about having to be present.
 And their presence is enough.